tomy2105/KnowledgeNotes/cpp/cpp11.md

 A _trivial_ class or struct is defined as one that has trivial constructors (default, copy and move), trivial copy and move assignment operator and trivial and non virtual destructor.

-A class or struct is _standard-layout_ if it has no virtual functions or base classes, all members have same acess,
+A class or struct is _standard-layout_ if it has no virtual functions or base classes, all members have same acess, and some other rules that can be seen [here](https://en.wikipedia.org/wiki/C%2B%2B11#Modification_to_the_definition_of_plain_old_data).

-1. It has no virtual functions
-2. It has no virtual base classes
-3. All its non-static data members have the same access control (public, private, protected)
-4. All its non-static data members, including any in its base classes, are in the same one class in the hierarchy
-5. The above rules also apply to all the base classes and to all non-static data members in the class hierarchy
-6. It has no base classes of the same type as the first defined non-static data member

 ### Extern template

 ### Initializer lists